 If you like hearing gruesome terrifying stories about horrible humans doing horrible things, Island Crime is not for you.
 I focus on the victims and their families and friends.
 I deliver context and depth.
 I want people to understand and empathize with my story telling.
 I don't want listeners to be traumatized.
 That's not the point.

 I want justice for the victims and those who love them.
 Through my story telling I hope to jar memories, bring forward witnesses and help keep the stories in the public eye.
 I also try to push the investigation forward where and when I can.

 If nothing else I hope to tell stories with dignity that families will find worthwhile.

 I want to build on the work the police have been able to do in each case.
 If possible I aim for a positive, professional working relationship with the police involved in the file.
 But I'm not a police agent.
 I'm not beholden to anyone except the victim and those who love them.

 I've had many requests to take on particular cases.
 I do all of the journalism alone.
-I take about a year on each season.
+I normally take 6 mos-to a year on each season.
 So I can't possibly cover all of the stories suggested to me, as much as I wish I could.
 I focus on Vancouver Island cases only because as much as possible I try to go to the scene of the crime and to meet people where they live.